China urges North Korea talks, skirts questions on U.S. sanctions push

-UNITED NATIONS (Reuters) - China on Tuesday pushed for dialogue with North Korea and the full implementation of United Nations sanctions over Pyongyang's ballistic missile and nuclear tests, skirting questions about Beijing's talks with the United States on possible new measures.
+UNITED NATIONS, May 23 (Reuters) - China on Tuesday pushed for dialogue with North Korea and the full implementation of United Nations sanctions on Pyongyang over its ballistic missile and nuclear tests, skirting questions about Beijing's talks with the United States on possible new measures.

-Almost a month ago Washington began discussions with North Korea ally China on strengthening U.N. sanctions.
+Almost a month ago Washington began discussions with North Korea ally China on strengthening U.N. sanctions on Pyongyang following repeated missile tests.
 However, a week ago U.S. Ambassador Nikki Haley said Beijing had gone quiet.

-Traditionally, the United States and China have negotiated new sanctions before involving the other 13 U.N.
+Traditionally, the United States and China have negotiated new sanctions before involving the remaining 13 U.N.
 Security Council members.
-The Trump administration has been aggressively pressing China to rein in North Korea, warning that all options are on the table if Pyongyang persists with its weapons development.
+The Trump administration has been aggressively pressing China to rein in North Korea, warning that all options are on the table if Pyongyang persists with its nuclear and missile development.

 When asked on Tuesday if Beijing was talking to Washington about possible new sanctions, China's U.N.
 Ambassador Liu Jieyi said: "It's up to the council to decide what we should do in the current situation.
 We're working closely with other members."